anwintersmccabe/Checkbox/README.md

 # Checkbox
 A to-do list application built with PostgreSQL, Express, React, and Node.js
 ## Features
--Adding, removing, editing, and "checking off" tasks from the list and database
+- Adding, removing, editing, and "checking off" tasks from the list and database
 ## Prerequisites/Dependencies
 PostgreSQL must be installed, and a database and table for this application created.
 ```zsh